693 - Juan Cortina - Live

 they also appealed to the Texas state government and President Buchanan.

-So more, as is going on, more people are joining Juan because he seems like a badass at this point.
+So more, as it's going on, more people are joining Juan because he seems like a badass at this point.

 Why?